The Tidal Basin in Southwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Erected 2009 by National Park Service, U.S. Department of the Interior.

 Topics.
-This historical marker is listed in these topic lists: Government & Politics • Notable Events • Parks & Recreational Areas • Peace • War, World II.
+This historical marker is listed in these topic lists: Government & Politics • Notable Events • Peace • War, World II.
 A significant historical month for this entry is March 1927.

 Location.
-38° 53.211′ N, 77° 2.471′ W. Marker is in Southwest Washington in Washington, District of Columbia.
-It is in The Tidal Basin.
-Marker is on Independence Avenue Southwest east of West Basin Drive Southwest, on the right when traveling east.
+This marker has been replaced by another marker nearby.
+It was located near 38° 53.211′ N, 77° 2.471′ W. Marker was in Southwest Washington in Washington, District of Columbia.
+It was in The Tidal Basin.
+It was on Independence Avenue Southwest east of West Basin Drive Southwest, on the right when traveling east.
 Marker is in the grass off Independence Avenue Southwest, east of West Basin Drive, Southwest, near the crosswalk west of the Tidal Basin Bridge, on the right when traveling east.
 Touch for map.
-Marker is in this post office area: Washington DC 20024, United States of America.
+Marker was in this post office area: Washington DC 20024, United States of America.
 Touch for directions.

 More about this marker.